yunik1004/BlockTensor/backend/README.md

 # install dependencies
 npm install

-# set environment variable for Windows
+# set environment variable for debugging on Windows
 SET DEBUG=backend:*

-# set environment variable for other OS
+# set environment variable for debugging on other OS
 DEBUG=backend:*

 # serve at localhost:3000